avodonosov/pocl/README.md

 It's a javascript-to-javascript compiler, which replaces each unused function by a stub.
 The stub, when invoked, first records the fact that it was invoked, then loads the original function body and executes it.
-The function calls statistics is accumulated and uploaded to the POCL server to adjust the code.
+The function calls statistics is accumulated and uploaded to the POCL server to adjust the code - include only functons seen to be called and remove the rest.

 The prototype assumes all the app javascript is combined into a single file.
 Based on call statistics this codebase is separated into